egandalf/ContentTransferStarterKit/README.md

 Again, source and destination values are configured within `Program.cs`, similar to the above snippets.

+##External Dependencies

+1. This code currently relies on a REST API solution developed by Allan Thraen (@athraen on Twitter).
+You can download that source and nuget package at https://github.com/AThraen/ServiceAPIExtensions

 ##Limitations, aka Improvement Opportunities

 1. *Only `List<>` types are supported for deserialization*, not Arrays or other collections